Energised/Skypertawe/README.md

 ## Unfinished Features for src/:

    * Complete listener override for UserCheckBoxList.java
-   * Build Edit window
+   * Edit window built, need edit functionality within BST
    * Empty database wont allow for account registration (?) must hardcode an account in the db first
+   * Once a request is accepted, a user must log out and back in before UserCheckBoxList and MessageWindow update

 # USAGE: